tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - 1422

-### Q: What year did the Boxing Day earthquake ô tsunami occur in the Indian Ocean?
+### Q: What year did the Boxing Day earthquake & tsunami occur in the Indian Ocean?
 - **Correct Answer:** 2004
 - 2006
 - 2008